Dr. Selden K. Smith - Chairman Emeritus

 Dr. Jesse L. Scott

-Dr. Jesse L. Scott, Professor of History at Newberry College, earned a B.A. and a M.A. degree in History from Clemson University and a Ph.D. from The University of South Carolina, where he specialized in Modern European Studies.
-In addition to teaching an advanced level course specifically about Nazi Germany and the Holocaust as well as a course on Genocide, Jesse has been actively involved in Holocaust studies throughout his career by participating in summer institutes about the Holocaust (e.g. NorthWestern University, Columbia College) and by regularly attending various Holocaust conferences around the country including, but not limited to, The.
-S. C. Council on the Holocaust Conference hosted annually at Columbia College.
-For his service, teaching, scholarship, and dedication to students, Dr. Scott has received over the years a number of awards recognizing his commitment to education including, for example, the 2008 S. C. Independent Colleges and Universities Excellence in Teaching Award.
+Dr. Jesse L. Scott is a Professor of History at Newberry College.
+Dr Scott earned a B.A. and a M.A. degree in History from Clemson University, and a Ph.D. from The University of South Carolina in Modern European Studies.
+In addition to teaching an advanced level course about Nazi Germany and the Holocaust, as well as a course on Genocide, Dr. Scott has been involved in Holocaust studies throughout his career through summer institutes about the Holocaust at Northwestern University and Columbia College, and by attending various Holocaust conferences around the country.

-Minda is a former teacher and is married to Dr. Henry Miller, whose parents, Cela and David, were the first Holocaust survivors to make Columbia their home in 1949.
+Minda Miller currently serves as chair of The Selden K. Smith Foundation for Holocaust Education.
+She is also on the Board of the Columbia Holocaust Education Commission.
+She is married to Dr. Henry Miller, whose parents, Cela and David, were the first Holocaust survivors to make Columbia their home in 1949.
 Her in-laws’ experiences are what has inspired and motivated Minda to promote Holocaust and tolerance education in our state.
 Minda is a former special education teacher in Richland One.
 She is involved in various volunteer activities in the community.
 Since 2010, she has been the director of Beth Shalom Synagogue's Tuesdays With Friends senior program.

-Having taught in numerous districts in SC for over twenty years, she frequently integrated Holocaust-related texts into her curriculum.
+Having taught in numerous districts in SC for over twenty years, Ms. Shealy frequently integrated Holocaust-related texts into her curriculum.
 Her most recent classroom experience was serving for 12 years at Hand Middle School in Richland School District One in which she implemented the William and Mary Gifted and Talented unit, Change in the 1940s.
 Through this unit, students explored the Holocaust through an overall study of World War II.